<-- End Marfeel -->

 Image via Weeksville Heritage Center

 The New York City Department of Cultural Affairs and the NYC Department of Design and Construction are collaborating on a $3.9 million restoration project for the Hunterfly Road Houses at the Weeksville Heritage Center.
-Weeksville, located in the Crown Heights district of Brooklyn, was founded in 1838 and is one of the oldest and first Black communities in America.
+Weeksville, located in the Crown Heights district of Brooklyn, was founded in 1838 and is one of America’s oldest and first Black communities.

 As Cultural Affairs Commissioner Laurie Cumbo told PIX 11, “Weeksville Heritage Center tells such an important story in our city’s history and preserves the legacy of Black talent and community that have been so integral to the fabric of New York across generations.”

-Raymond Codrington, the president and CEO of the Weeksville Heritage Center, told the outlet that it’s important work to honor the original founders of Weeksville.
+Raymond Codrington, the president and CEO of the Weeksville Heritage Center, told the outlet that honoring the original founders of Weeksville is important work.

 Weeksville draws its name from James Weeks, a former enslaved person from Virginia who purchased the tract of land in 1838.

-In 1970, New York City designated the houses as landmarks and in 1971, they were listed on the National Register of Historic Places.
+In 1970, New York City designated the houses as landmarks, and in 1971, it was listed on the National Register of Historic Places.

 According to the National Trust for Historic Preservation, the houses anchor Brooklyn’s present to its storied past.

-Zulmilena Then, who oversees the maintenance and restoration of houses in her role as the Preservation manager at the Weeksville Heritage Center, told the trust that the houses are important to Black Brooklyn.
+Zulmilena Then, the preservation manager at the Weeksville Heritage Center, oversees the maintenance and restoration of houses and told the trust that the houses are important to Black Brooklyn.

 “Growing up in Brooklyn, I didn’t know about Weeksville until I was an adult,” Then said.
 “These buildings are an anchor to our people and connection to … our past.
 [They] add to the pride that one feels about the neighborhood itself.”